THE EVERYTHING SPACE

 Trauma informed approaches are wise to include a multi-layered and team approach and be open to ongoing feedback and learning.

-The Everything Space's Trauma Informed Definition
+The Everything Space's Trauma Informed Definition:

 Trauma Informed Space is held by practitioners and community members who are;

-Educated in the prevalence and nature of trauma,
+Educated in the prevalence and nature of trauma, with an understanding of positional impacts and implications,

 Act with compassion and skillfulness,